isabella232/asset-compute.zh-Hant/help/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. 當提示`Which type of sample actions do you want to create?`時，請務必選擇`Adobe Asset Compute Worker`:
+1. 提示`Which type of sample actions do you want to create?`時，請務必選擇`Adobe Asset Compute Worker`:

    ```bash
    ?
 Which type of sample actions do you want to create?